iambharath-ashok/Java-Arrays/ArraysPrograms.md

 ----------------------------------------------------------

-## Find all the pairs in Array whose sum is equals to given number
+## Find all the pairs in Array whose sum is equals to given number or How to find all pairs on integer array whose sum is equal to given number?

 	Code Snippet: